 During the Capital One chargeback investigation, you tried to plead your case with the credit card giant.
 However, when the coffee plantation provided a signed copy of your receipt, Capital One informed you that the $4,800 charge would stand.

 A signed receipt is strong evidence that you made a purchase at this establishment, but a common sense approach to this dilemma would be to require an itemized receipt from the merchant.
 After all, it is highly unlikely that even the most ardent coffee lover could rack up an almost $5,000 bill at a coffee plantation gift shop.

-You believe that the owner of the shop added zeros to the final bill post-signature, but you also admit that you may have been confused by the currency conversion and not realized that you were signing a receipt for thousands of dollars.
+You believe that the owner of the shop added zeros to the final bill post-signature.
+But you also admit that you may have been confused by the currency conversion and not realized that you were signing a receipt for thousands of dollars.

 I sent a new inquiry to Capital One and asked if someone could take a closer look at your case.
 I also asked how a consumer could protect themselves against this type of fraudulent charge.

-In your case, I felt strongly that if I could make that contact with the “right” someone at Capital One, that they would see it our way.
+In your case, I felt strongly that if I could make that contact with the “right” someone at Capital One, that person would see it our way.
 So I continued to plod away to find that “someone.”

 This executive agreed that because the merchant could not provide a detailed receipt or explain how you acquired such a massive bill at a coffee shop, you were owed a refund of the $4,800.

-We also discussed ways that consumers such as yourself can protect against “mistakes” like this.
-The executive that I spoke to recommends that you download a fairly new app from Capital One called “Mobile Wallet.”
-This is a great tool because it provides instant purchase notifications.
+We also discussed ways that consumers can protect against “mistakes” like this.
+This Capital One executive recommends that you download Capital One’s Mobile app.
+The Mobile app is a great tool because it can provide instant purchase notifications.